Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Conclusions

 Although at the time when we performed this work no other fourth-order multirate methods existed, the subsequent release of preprints by Sandu and collaborators demonstrating alternate approaches for fourth-order multirate methods warrants discussion here.
-Each of these three methods (MrGARK \cite{Sarshar2018}, MRI-GARK \cite{Sandu2018}, and RMIS here), follow distinct approaches for obtaining higher order.
-The MrGARK methods pre-select base methods $\lam{A}{f,f}$ and $\lam{A}{s,s}$ and the value $m$, and then construct fast/slow coupling coefficients $\lam{A}{f,s}$ and $\lam{A}{s,f}$ to attain higher-order.
+Each of the available fourth-order methods (MrGARK \cite{Sarshar2018}, MRI-GARK \cite{Sandu2018}, and RMIS), follow distinct approaches for obtaining higher order.
+The MrGARK methods pre-select the tables $\lam{A}{f,f}$ and $\lam{A}{s,s}$ and the value $m$, and then construct fast/slow coupling coefficients $\lam{A}{f,s}$ and $\lam{A}{s,f}$ to satisfy requisite coupling conditions.
 The MRI-GARK and RMIS methods, on the other hand, define a set of modified ``fast'' initial value problems using the slow right-hand side function values, $\flam{s}$, allowing for significantly more flexibility in the choice of integrator for the fast time scale.
 However, these approaches differ in two fundamental areas.
-First, the fast time-scale IVP modification for RMIS is simpler than that for MRI-GARK, requiring storage of only a single vector to encode the slow-to-fast source terms, as opposed to many.
+First, the fast time-scale IVP modification in RMIS is simpler than that for MRI-GARK, requiring storage of only a single vector to encode the slow-to-fast source terms, as opposed to a vector-valued time-dependent function.
 While perhaps not as costly as other components of the solves, this reduced memory and computation footprint hints that RMIS may be more efficient per-step than MRI-GARK.
 Second, the approach for obtaining fourth order differs dramatically between these methods; RMIS methods will automatically obtain this accuracy through proper selection of the outer Butcher table, $T_O$ -- as shown in Figure \ref{fig:RK4stageSol} there are infinitely many options in this regard.
 MRI-GARK methods, on the other hand, achieve higher order through appropriate selection of the polynomial coefficients $\gamma_{i,j}\left(\tau\right)$ in equation \eqref{eq:mri_gark_fast_ode}; these coefficients must themselves be carefully chosen to enforce a modified set of order conditions.
 Although fourth-order RMIS methods are thus more flexible with respect to the fast time scale than MrGARK, and are both more efficient and easier to construct than MRI-GARK, it is likely that both MrGARK and MRI-GARK will be easier to extend to fifth-order and to incorporate implicitness at the slow time scale.